leVirve/frequests/README.rst

-FRequests: Asyncronous Requests
+PRequests: Asyncronous Requests
 ===============================

-FRequests allows you to use Requests with futures to make asyncronous HTTP Requests easily.
+PRequests allows you to use Requests with futures to make asyncronous HTTP Requests easily.
-If you're using Python 3.X you will have no external dependencies except for requests.
-On Python 2.X you will need futures from PyPI - a backport of concurrency.futures from Python 3.X.
-In either case you won't have to deal with the problems caused by gevents monkey_patching.
-As frequests is thread based, i think it's slower than grequests that is based on gevent.
-But frequests is meant to be an easy to use solution that just works, not causing you any headakes and should be 'fast enough' in the most cases.

 Usage